davebenson/doom4-walkthrough/README.md

 You could conceivably use this to do some Weapon Upgrade Challenges or Rune Challenges, but I usually focus on trying to conserve my 200/200 which means perservering for a long time, then taking the Invulnerability Powerup at some point.

+Another use is to earn Combat Challenge progress.
+If you killed everything else, you should already have the highest Combat rating, but you can get just about a full circle if you fight very aggressively here.

 TODO: Timings

 # Mission 6:  Kadingir Sanctum "Into the Fire"